 Getting started with NDepend 3

-Oct 7, 2010 · Follow on Twitter and Mastodon dotnet
+Oct 7, 2010 · Follow on Twitter and Mastodon

-After some time, I have finally got my thumb out and added an NDepend project to one of my hobby project solution, to get some analyzing done.
+I have finally got my thumb out and added an NDepend project to one of my hobby project solution, to get some analyzing done.
 Let’s have a look!

-The first thing that hit me was how easy it was to attach NDepend to my solution.
-I just had to:
+The first thing that hit me was how easy it is to attach NDepend to a .NET solution.

-• Install Visual NDepend
+• Install Visual NDepend.

-• Open my .NET Extensions solution
+• Open my .NET Extensions solution.

-• Select all projects of interested (I chose all of them)
+• Select all projects of interested (I chose all of them).

-• Press OK
+• Press OK.

 Once NDepend is added to your solution, the menu will change to look like this: